- Presented by Pohsuan Zaide, PhD, RCC Registration closes end of day April 11, 2018

 9:00 am - 4:30 pm

-The BCPTA is thrilled to be hosting a workshop by the highly respected Jungian analyst and teacher Pohsuan Zaide, PhD, RCC.
+The BCPTA is thrilled to be hosting a workshop by the highly respected Jungian therapist and teacher Pohsuan Zaide, PhD, RCC.
 Many clinicians, particularly play therapists, are highly influenced and inspired by Jungian theory, while at the same time struggle with the complexity and seemingly inaccessible academic nature of the theory.
 The demonstrated brilliance of Pohsuan Zaide is her ability to bridge this gap – her teaching style makes the depth of Jungian theory accessible, understandable and applicable to modern life.
 She knowledgably supports learners to extend Jungian wisdom from explorations of inner psyche to real world issues and areas of activism.
 This is sure to be a rich workshop in which attendees of all degrees of familiarity and comfort with Jungian theory will leave with a deeper understanding of the transference-countertransference dynamic in all of their interpersonal affiliations- both in the play therapy room and out.
 With Pohsuan as our guide, we look forward to learning new strategies and delving into satisfying relational depths with all of you!

 ABOUT THE PRESENTER